superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 Yes, Vehicles and Drones too.
 Also Apiaries and Dew Collectors.
 Even crates!
 Everything is included.

 ### Topping up your Vehicle and Drone Load Out (Push to Load Out first)
-Pushing items from your Backpack or from a Storage container like a Crate will first try to fill up any **Load Out** slots, and then move anything that's left to the surrounding storages.
+Pushing items from your Backpack, a Storage container like a Crate, or from a Workstation like a Forge or Workbench, etc. will first try to fill up any **Load Out** slots, and then move anything that's left to the surrounding storages.

 This should help keeping your bullets, lock picks, repair kits, and bandages stocked up without too much personal intervention.